andylhyl/Wine_Quality_Prediction/README.md

 ## 🎯 Prediction Problem:

 The primary objective is to predict wine quality using the aforementioned input variables.
-Two approaches can be adopted:
+Two approaches can be adopted Regression  v.s Classification.
+In this project, we will be focusing on using regression to solve our problem:

 -  **Regression**: Predict the exact quality score ranging from 0 to 10.